OOCSS - Object Oriented CSS

 }

-Now these classes can be used in many situations without the restriction of having a parent with a class of .widget or .list.
+Now these classes can be used in many situations without the restriction of having a parent with the class .widget

 Takeaway

-This method helps us to think about styles more modularly and object-wise.
-It also sets our mindset to try to write less code than necessary and helps us understand that extending selectors rarely leads to writing better code.
+This method helps us think about styles in a more modular and object-oriented way.
+It also sets our mindset to write less repetitive code and helps us understand that extending selectors rarely leads to writing better code.

-If you try to use or understand this methodology, you will gain a basic understanding of the issues related to the specificity and selectors structure, and you will understand how fragile CSS is.
+By trying to use or understand this methodology, you will gain a basic understanding of the issues related to the specificity and selectors structure, and you will understand how fragile CSS is.
+Is it a good thing?